 Postpaid wireless communications service supplier

-Beginning December 1, 2019, Broome County is increasing its surcharge rates on wireless communications services.
-For more information, see WCS-19-1, Broome County Increases Wireless Communications Surcharge Rates Effective December 1, 2019.
+Beginning June 1, 2022, Tioga County is increasing the local surcharge rate on wireless communications services by $1.00.
+For more information, see WCS-22-1, Tioga County Increases Wireless Communications Surcharge Rates Effective June 1, 2022.

 If you are a postpaid wireless communications service supplier, you must collect the postpaid wireless communications surcharge and file a quarterly return with the Tax Department.
 You must separately state the surcharge and identify it as the public safety communications surcharge on bills that you issue to your customers.
 If space limitations on a bill do not allow for a supplier to identify the surcharge as the public safety communications surcharge, then, in those limited circumstances, it would be sufficient for the supplier to use PSCS as an alternative to identify the surcharge.
 See the sections below for more information.